Lility91/MKDocs_GDD_Cozy_Neko_World/docs/index.md

 //### User Interface (UI)

 This is where you’ll include a description of the user’s control of the game.
 Think about which buttons on a device would be best suited for the game.
 Consider what the worst layout is, then ask yourself if your UI is it still playable.
 A visual representation can be added where you relate the physical controls to the actions in the game.
-When designing the UI, it may be valuable to research quality control and user interface (UI) design information.
+When designing the UI, it may be valuable to research quality control and user interface (UI) design information....
+-->

 <small>Template based on Unity's GDD Template.
 Available at: [Unity's GDD Template](https://connect-prd-cdn.unity.com/20201215/83f3733d-3146-42de-8a69-f461d6662eb1/Game-Design-Document-Template.pdf)